New Zealand pilot Phillip Mehrtens freed by Papua rebels after 19 months

 Fighters from the West Papua National Liberation Army (TPNPB) snatched Mehrtens on February 7 last year after he landed his small commercial plane in the remote, mountainous area of Nduga.

+“We are pleased and relieved to confirm that Phillip Mehrtens is safe and well and has been able to talk with his family,” Foreign Minister Winston Peters said.

+“This news must be an enormous relief for his friends and loved ones.”

-The Indigenous people of Papua have been fighting for independence from Indonesia since the territory was incorporated into the country following a controversial referendum backed by the United Nations.
+The Indigenous people of Papua, who are ethnically Melanesian, have been fighting for independence from Indonesia since the territory was incorporated into the country following a controversial referendum backed by the United Nations.

-After taking Mehrtens, the TPNPB said he would not be released until Papua was given its independence.

 New Zealand media reported earlier this week that the rebels had proposed new terms for Mehrtens’s release.